dprojects/Woodworking/Docs/README.md

   * **parent:** not list object with hidden parent object.
   * **screw:** dedicated mostly to hide the base realistic looking screw.
   * **inherit:** not list elements inside highest hidden container.
 This is useful to hide whole cabinet inside LinkGroup container.
 For example you have wardrobe with 5 modules, and each cabinet module inside separate LinkGroup container and you want generate cut-list only for single visible cabinet module and to create it one by one in real-life.
+  * **3D view:** real visibility mode.
+It tries to determine exactly what the user sees in the 3D viewport.
+This is an advanced contextual mode designed to handle complex setups like multi-layered nesting, `App::LinkGroup` containers, and parametric variants (e.g., `CopyOnChangeGroup` raised by issue [Double or no count of linked parts](https://github.com/dprojects/Woodworking/issues/123)).
+It automatically filters out internal template duplicates and ghost objects, ensuring that each unique visible part is calculated exactly once, even if it shares geometry across hidden containers.
   * **special BOM attribute:** if object has `BOM` attribute set to `False` (`App::PropertyBool`) it will be skipped during parsing and not listed at the report.
 This special attribute is used by [magicCut](#magiccut) and [magicKnife](#magicknife) tools to skip copies at the report.
 For more details see video tutorial: [Skip copies in cut-list](https://www.youtube.com/watch?v=rFEDLaD8lxM).

 > [!TIP]